MCP Middleware Integration

 ▼ VALID

-If your MCP server is in Go, import the middleware package directly:
+If your MCP-facing server is in Go, wrap the route with

 package main